-The Secure Procedure (shown in Figure 11 on page 7), writes the user-determined security values to the target for each block.
+The Secure Procedure (shown in Figure 11), writes the userdetermined security values to the target for each block.

-After the flash is programmed and verified, each byte of the 64-byte security block is written to the target SRAM using the WRITE-BYTE vector.
+After the Flash is programmed and verified, each bank of the Flash must be secured separately.
+Each 4K bank is secured by 32 bytes of security data.
+The 32 bytes of security data are written to the target SRAM using the WRITE-BYTE vector.
 This block defines the access modes for each 64-byte block of the program image.
-After the 64-byte block is written to the target, the appropriate SECURE vector-set is sent to the target and the programmer waits and polls SDATA for the operation to execute.
-There are different SECURE vectors for different part numbers.
-The correct vector must be specified for the PSoC being programmed.
-The security data is located in the .hex file (Appendix B on page 13).
+After the 32 bytes are written to the target, the appropriate SECURE vector-set is sent to the target and the programmer waits and polls SDATA while the operation executes.
+The security data is located in the .hex file (Appendix B on page 11).